 Kelly Nangle was named the second head coach in the history of Liberty's women's lacrosse program in June of 2013.

-Since taking over the fledgling program, Nangle has coached 16 Big South All-Conference team members, a Big South Conference Freshman of the Year (Kayla Foster, 2016) and three Big South All-Tournament Team selections in her time at Liberty.
+Since taking over the fledgling program, Nangle has coached 22 Big South All-Conference team members, two Big South Conference Freshman of the Year (Kayla Foster, 2016, Carly White, 2017) award winners and five Big South All-Tournament Team selections in her time at Liberty.

 Nangle, a native of Philadelphia, Pa., played soccer and lacrosse at Mount St. Mary's from 2001-06 and earned her bachelor's degree in business.